 What is radiant barrier?

 EcoFoil Radiant Barrier uses reflective material to increase the energy efficiency and comfort level of your home.
-Our radiant barrier is made of a thin layer of woven polyethylene which is sandwiched between two layers of highly reflective metalized coating.
+Our radiant barrier is made of a thin layer of woven polyethylene, sandwiched between two layers of highly reflective metalized coating.
 With the polyethylene core, our product is tear resistant.
-EcoFoil radiant barrier blocks up to 96% of radiant heat transfer to help keep your home cooler in the summer and warmer in the winter.
+EcoFoil radiant barrier blocks 96% of radiant heat transfer to help keep your home cooler in the summer and warmer in the winter.
 It will also act as a vapor barrier when the seams are taped, keeping moisture from passing through it.

 What is the difference between EcoFoil Solid Radiant Barrier and EcoFoil Perforated Radiant Barrier?

 Both solid radiant barrier and perforated radiant barrier are constructed the same way.
 They are the same thickness and both have a polyethylene core making them tear resistant.
 The only difference between the two is that EcoFoil Perforated Radiant Barrier has tiny pin holes punched every 1/4" throughout the roll.
 This is done to allow moisture, at a molecular level, to pass through it.
 This is the only EcoFoil product to be used in attic applications.
 In a summer application or warm climate area, the best method of installation is stapling the product directly to the bottom of the rafters or trusses.
 In a winter application or cold climate area, the best method of installation is laying it directly on top of the attic floor.
 For dual climates and maximum efficiency, the best method of insulation is stapling it to the rafters and laying it on the floor.
 With EcoFoil Perforated Radiant Barrier, it is important to not use any tape as doing so could cause the moisture to build up instead of passing through like it is intended to.

 How can a reflective foil radiant barrier help save energy?